John C. Dearie

+John C. Dearie (born March 23, 1940) is an American lawyer and politician...

 John C. Dearie (born March 23, 1940) is an American lawyer and politician from New York.
 He is most notable for his service in the New York State Assembly from 1973 to 1992.

 Early life

 Dearie was born and raised in Parkchester, the son of Grace Beck Dearie Charles Edward Dearie.
 Federal judge Raymond J. Dearie is his first cousin.
 He graduated from Riverdale's Manhattan Prep High School, then attended the University of Notre Dame.
 Dearie earned an athletic scholarship and played forward on Notre Dame's basketball team.
 He graduated with a Bachelor of Business Administration degree in accounting in 1962, and in 1966 completed a Master of Business Administration degree in Finance and Marketing at Northwestern University.
 From 1969 to 1972, Dearie was a member of the staff at the United Nations Secretariat in New York City, where he coordinated conferences and aid programs.
 In 1985, Dearie completed his Juris Doctor degree at New York University School of Law.
-He was admitted to the bar in 1987.
+He was admitted to the bar in 1987 and started The Dearie Law Firm, P.C. that same year.